Erin’s Recipe Rundown

 - Cream cheese: This might seem like an unusual ingredient in Alfredo sauce, but it makes the sauce extra smooth and creamy.
 It also helps thicken the sauce without the addition of flour.
 Don’t worry – the sauce doesn’t taste like cream cheese!

 - Parmesan cheese: It is super important to use freshly grated parmesan cheese in this recipe.
-Freshly grated cheese will absorb into the sauce so much better than pre-grated parmesan cheese.
-Pre-grated cheese has added caking agents that may make the sauce grainy.
+It will absorb into the sauce so much better than pre-grated parmesan cheese.

-Tip: This sauce turns out best with freshly grated parmesan cheese, meaning you should grate your own cheese from a block of parmesan.
+TIP: This sauce turns out best with freshly grated parmesan cheese, meaning you should grate your own cheese from a block of parmesan.
 Pre-grated cheese has added caking agents that may make the sauce grainy.

 How to Serve Gluten-Free Alfredo Sauce

 - Over any kind of gluten-free pasta.
-I really like this one from Jovial foods.

 - With fresh zucchini noodles